Home > Audio

 “Comprehending the Dimensions of God’s Love: What Is Our Contribution?” was presented July 21, 2006 at the EEWC Biennial Conference held in the Hyatt Charlotte Hotel, Charlotte, NC.

-“Gather Me Under Thy Wings”
+“Gather Me Under Thy Wings” a song by Kathryn Christian

 Composed and sung by Kathryn Christian.
 Copyright 1998 by Kathryn Christian and used by permission.